Mitchell Robinson NBA Playoffs Player Props: Knicks vs. Heat

 Mitchell Robinson Insights vs. the Heat

-- This season, he's put up 3.8% of the Knicks' attempted field goals, as he's averaging 4.7 per contest.
+- Robinson has taken 4.7 shots per game this season and made 3.2 per game, which account for 3.8% and 5.5%, respectively, of his team's total.

-- Robinson's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Robinson's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the league defensively.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per contest.

-- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.
+- The Heat are the 14th-ranked squad in the NBA, allowing 25.6 assists per game.

 Mitchell Robinson vs. the Heat